-Okay, so we now have Rav Moshe Feinstein and Rav Yoshe Ber Soloveitchik who are stringent.
-Amongst the other poskim who assured were Rav Menashe Klein, Rav Katriel Fischel Tchorsch and Rav Moshe Shternbuch, who's a rabbi in South Africa and also on the Eidah Charedit.
-Amongst those who are lenient on this issue were HaRav Shmuel Turk, HaRav Shalom Mashash and Rav Gedaliah Schwartz (the Av Beit Din of the Rabbinical Council of America Beit Din.
+Summarizing thus far, we now have Rav Moshe Feinstein and Rav Yoshe Ber Soloveitchik who are stringent.
+Amongst the other poskim who assured were Rav Menashe Klein, Rav Katriel Fischel Tchorsch and Rav Moshe Shternbuch, who's a rabbi in South Africa and also on the Eidah Haredit.
+On the other hand, amongst those who are lenient on this issue were Rav Shmuel Turk, Rav Shalom Mashash and Rav Gedaliah Schwartz (the Av Beit Din of the Rabbinical Council of America Beit Din.
 [He's centered in Chicago, and is also the Av Beit Din of the Chicago Rabbinical Council).
 Regarding the latter, I'd like to read to you a letter that was circulated by Rabbi Shmuel Goldin of Englewood, New Jersey in May 1997.
 I was told by Rabbi Lopatin that the issue at hand was that the male candidate was not fully shomer Shabbos, and the woman was a very capable frum woman, and many wanted her to be able to vie for the position.
-My interjections are in brackets.

-"In response to numerous inquiries, I write to clarify my halachic posture on the question of whether or not a woman can serve as president of an Orthodox synagogue.
-While a full discussion of this issue is beyond the scope of a short letter, I would simply present the following points: The primary source is a passage in Maimonides..." [which we know.
-Next paragraph:] "While there is a range of opinion on this matter, my research has left me convinced that there is no prohibition concerning a woman serving as president within our synagogue.
-I reached this conclusion after extensive review of the halachic sources and after analysis of the parameters of the presidential role within our community.
+In response to numerous inquiries, I write to clarify my halakhic posture on the question of whether or not a woman can serve as president of an Orthodox synagogue.
+While a full discussion of this issue is beyond the scope of a short letter, I would simply present the following points: The primary source is a passage in Maimonides...

+While there is a range of opinion on this matter, my research has left me convinced that there is no prohibition concerning a woman serving as president within our synagogue.
+I reached this conclusion after extensive review of the halakhic sources and after analysis of the parameters of the presidential role within our community.
 This review and research was conducted at the request of the nominating committee.
-I also discovered a number of precedents, i.e. Orthodox synagogues both in America and in Israel within which women have served as president."
-[I am not acquainted with synagogues in Israel where women served as presidents, though I may be wrong. (inaudible comment from the audience giving the name of a synagogue in Herzeliah Pituach.)...
-Okay, that makes one synagogue.]
-"As I was uncomfortable relying solely upon my own judgment concerning this important public matter, I presented the issue to two authorities whom I have come to trust in halachic matters.
-The first of these authorities, HaRay Aharon Lichtenstein, Rosh Yeshiva of Yeshivat Har Etzion in Israel was uncomfortable issuing a halachic pronouncement from overseas for Englewood, New Jersey.
-He explained, rightfully so, that only someone more familiar with the actual issues facing our community could properly rule on the matter."
-[You have to understand that with Rav Aharon nothing is black and white.
-Everything is in hues of gray, and, therefore, he would not poskin because he did not know the community.
-You see, for him, how the community itself responds is a very important consideration.]
-"The second authority with whom I consulted was HaRav Gedaliah Schwartz, the Av Beit Din of the Rabbinical Council of America Beit Din.
-Rav Schwartz indicated to me that he believes that the issues raised by the Rambam are not applicable to the position of synagogue President, and that, consequently, there is no halachic prohibition.
-Rav Schwartz further indicated to me that a number of years ago The Va'ad Halacha of the Rabbinical Council of America met on the matter and did not issue a prohibitive ruling.
-[They didn't issue any ruling- permissible or not.]
-On the basis of my own research, and with the concurrence of the Av Beit Din of the

-Rabbinical Council of America, I indicated to the nominating committee, in response to their request, that a woman could serve as President of our congregation."
-[He goes on to say that I'm not taking sides, and you can vote for whomever you want.]
+I also discovered a number of precedents, i.e. Orthodox synagogues both in America and in Israel within which women have served as president.
+As I was uncomfortable relying solely upon my own judgment concerning this important public matter, I presented the issue to two authorities whom I have come to trust in halakhic matters.
+The first of these authorities, HaRav Aharon Lichtenstein, Rosh Yeshiva of Yeshivat Har Etzion in Israel was uncomfortable issuing a halakhic pronouncement from overseas for Englewood, New Jersey.
+He explained, rightfully so, that only someone more familiar with the actual issues facing our community could properly rule on the matter.

+The second authority with whom I consulted was HaRav Gedaliah Schwartz, the Av Beit Din of the Rabbinical Council of America Beit Din.
+Rav Schwartz indicated to me that he believes that the issues raised by the Rambam are not applicable to the position of synagogue President, and that, consequently, there is no halakhic prohibition.
+Rav Schwartz further indicated to me that a number of years ago The Va'ad Halakha of the Rabbinical Council of America met on the matter and did not issue a prohibitive ruling.
+[AAF: In actuality, they didn't issue any ruling - permissible or not.]
+On the basis of my own research, and with the concurrence of the Av Beit Din of the Rabbinical Council of America, I indicated to the nominating committee, in response to their request, that a woman could serve as President of our congregation.